 Where health criteria were not available for a chemical of interest, corresponding data for a structural analog were used.
 For example, for certain isocyanates for which there were no acute lethality data, data for n-butyl-isocyanate were used.
 Similarly, lethality data for boron trifluoride were used for boron tribromide.
-Protective action health criteria were based on structural analog data for about 5% of the TIH chemicals in the ERG2012, which is a marked decrease from the 10% used in preparation of the 2008 Guidebook due to the availability of many more AEGL values.
+Protective action health criteria were based on structural analog data for less than 6% of the TIH chemicals in the ERG2016.